cda-tum/fiction/README.md

 Gate-level abstraction has its limits.
 Often, chip area is wasted when only using a single wire per tile.
 In *fiction*, cell-level layouts allow for precise control over cell placement and can, thus, also create multiple wire segments per clock zone.
-Physical simulation can give an indication whether the built structures are implementing the intended functionality.
+Physical simulation can give an indication of whether the built structures are implementing the intended functionality.

 ## Synchronization Elements